The Importance of Employer Branding in Recruitment

 1. Definition

 Employer branding is basically everything you do to convince your employees and job seekers that your company is a great place to work.
-Recruitment marketing, on the other hand, is the process of promoting open roles to attract applications from suitable candidates.
+Recruitment marketing, on the other hand, is the process of promoting open roles to encourage applications from suitable candidates.

 2. Duration